readium/architecture/proposals/002-composite-fetcher-api.md

 ### Customizing The Root Fetcher

-Fetcher trees are created by the parsers, such as `r2-streamer` and `r2-opds`, when constructing the `Publication` object.
+Fetcher trees are created by parsers, such as `r2-streamer` and `r2-opds`, when constructing the `Publication` object.
 However, you may want to decorate the root fetcher to modify its behavior by:

 * Transforming resources (formerly known as `ContentFilter`).
 * Routing some requests to different sources.